anj501/DialogueGame/README.md

 # DialogueGame
 1 v 1 BallSport game that consists mostly of dialogue and strategy

-Randomizes numbers for parts of the game such as scoring ability, defense, rebounding, and who gets the ball
+Randomizes numbers and uses probability for parts of the game such as scoring ability, defense, rebounding, and who gets the ball

 ## Important Game Features